 When viewing the results, you need to look for flights with “Saver” availability.
 The United website also shows “Everyday” awards; these are more expensive if booked with United, and more importantly, are not available to other Star Alliance partner airlines.

-Air Canada’s Aeroplan website shows mostly the same availability as United, but it does seem to be a little more accurate and does a better job of finding convenient routings.
-The handy availability calendar also makes it easy to search for flights over two weeks simultaneously.
+Air Canada’s website shows mostly the same availability as United, but it does seem to be a little more accurate and does a better job of finding convenient routings.
+As the award routing rules in Air Canada’s Aeroplan program are also more relaxed than with United MileagePlus, Air Canada also sometimes finds more obscure routings that United doesn’t.

 Finding SkyTeam Award Availability

 Air France/KLM Flying Blue websites

 The Air France and KLM websites are arguably the best options for finding SkyTeam award availability.
-The site displays availability for all SkyTeam carriers including Garuda Indonesia, Vietnam Airlines, China Airlines, Korean Air and Delta.
+The site displays Flying Blue award availability for all SkyTeam carriers including Garuda Indonesia, Vietnam Airlines, China Airlines, Korean Air and Delta.
 However, beware that phantom award availability (seats that aren’t actually available) can occasionally appear.

 You’ll need to be a member of the Flying Blue frequent flyer program, which is free to join, to search for SkyTeam award availability.
 Log in on either the Air France or KLM website (I prefer KLM as it’s less clunky) and click on “Book an award ticket”.
 In your search, make sure you select “You are looking for a flight around these dates”, as this brings up the useful availability calendar:

 Preferential access to award seats

 Some airlines make more award seats available on their own flights to members of their own frequent flyer program.
 For example, Qantas releases more premium cabin awards to members who have a healthy balance of Qantas status credits.
 Other airlines that do this include Singapore Airlines, Cathay Pacific, Air Canada and Swiss Airlines.
-Meanwhile, Lufthansa only releases First class award space to partner airlines 14 days before departure.
+Meanwhile, Lufthansa generally only releases First class award space to partner airlines 14 days before departure.